Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Insights

-- The minimum property value to qualify for Saudi Arabia's Real Estate Owner Residency is SAR 4 million (approximately USD 1.07 million or EUR 980,000), which is one of the highest thresholds among countries offering property-linked residency.
+- Saudi Arabia's Real Estate Owner Residency requires a minimum property value of SAR 4 million (around USD 1,070,000), making it one of the highest thresholds in the Gulf region for property-linked residency.

 Can buying property help me get permanent residency in Saudi Arabia?